Replacing functors with enriched ones: Homotopy functors

-\begin{proof} If $\Cin$ is a small simplicial category and $\calW$ is an ordinary subcategory, then by an argument similar to that of \Cref{remark:ExistenceHomotopyModelStructure}, the category $\Fun(\Cin,\s\Set)$ can be endowed with a model structure in which the cofibrations are the projective ones and in which the fibrant objects are precisely the pointwise fibrant functors that send the maps of $\calW$ to homotopy equivalences.
+\begin{proof}[Proof of \cref{theorem:DwyerKanLocalizations}] If $\Cin$ is a small simplicial category and $\calW$ is an ordinary subcategory, then by an argument similar to that of \Cref{remark:ExistenceHomotopyModelStructure}, the category $\Fun(\Cin,\s\Set)$ can be endowed with a model structure in which the cofibrations are the projective ones and in which the fibrant objects are precisely the pointwise fibrant functors that send the maps of $\calW$ to homotopy equivalences.
 Let us denote this model category by $\Fun^\calW(\Cin,\s\Set)$.
 It is proved in \cite[Thm.\ 2.2]{DwyerKan1987EquivalencesHomotopyDiagrams} that if $(\Cin,\calW) \to (\Din,\calV)$ is a functor of relative categories such that the induced Quillen pair

-is a Quillen equivalence, then the induced functor $L(\Cin,\calW) \to L(\Din,\calV)$ on simplicial localizations is a DK-equivalence ``up to retracts'' (cf.\ \cite[1.3.(iii)]{DwyerKan1987EquivalencesHomotopyDiagrams}).\footnote{The result of Dwyer-Kan is phrased differently since they did not have the general machinery of left Bousfield localizations in combinatorial model categories available yet, but it comes down to the same thing.} In particular, if $\Cin \to \Din$ is an isomorphism on objects, then this implies that $L(\Cin,\calW) \to L(\Din,\calV)$ is a DK-equivalence.
+is a Quillen equivalence, then the induced functor $L(\Cin,\calW) \to L(\Din,\calV)$ on simplicial localizations is a DK-equivalence ``up to retracts'' (cf.\ \cite[1.3.(iii)]{DwyerKan1987EquivalencesHomotopyDiagrams}).\footnote{The result of Dwyer--Kan is phrased differently since they did not have the general machinery of left Bousfield localizations in combinatorial model categories available yet, but it comes down to the same thing.} In particular, if $\Cin \to \Din$ is an isomorphism on objects, then this implies that $L(\Cin,\calW) \to L(\Din,\calV)$ is a DK-equivalence.

-Now assume that $\Cin$ is a small simplicial category that either admits tensors or cotensors by the standard simplices, and let $\calW$ be the full subcategory of simplicial homotopy equivalences.
+Now assume that $\Cin$ is a small simplicial category that either admits tensors or cotensors by $\Delta[1]$, and let $\calW$ be the full subcategory of simplicial homotopy equivalences.
 Then we have functors of relative categories

 which induce right Quillen functors

 The left-hand functor is a Quillen equivalence since it is the identity, while the right-hand functor is a Quillen equivalence by \Cref{theorem:MainTheoremSimplicial2}.
 We deduce from \cite[Thm.\ 2.2]{DwyerKan1987EquivalencesHomotopyDiagrams} that there are DK-equivalences $\Cin \simeq L(\Cin,\varnothing) \simeq L(\Cin,\calW) \simeq L(\Cin_0,\calW)$. \end{proof}